Indian Canadians: Early 20th century

 Attracted by high Canadian wages, early migrants temporarily left their families in search of employment in Canada.
-In 1906 and 1907, a spike in migration from the Indian subcontinent took place in British Columbia, where an estimated 4,700 arrived, at around the same time as a rise in Chinese and Japanese immigration.
-This rapid increase in immigration totalled 5,209 by the end of 1908.
+In 1906 and 1907, a spike in migration from the Indian subcontinent took place in British Columbia, where an estimated 4,747 arrived, at around the same time as a rise in Chinese and Japanese immigration.
+This rapid increase in immigration totaled 5,179 by the end of 1908.
 With the federal government curtailing the migration, fewer than 125 South Asians were permitted to land in BC over the next several years.
-Those who had arrived were often single men and many returned to South Asia.
-Others sought opportunities south of the border in the United States.
+Those who had arrived were often single men and many returned to British India or British Hong Kong, while others sought opportunities south of the border in the United States, as the 1911 Canadian Census later revealed the South Asian Canadian population had declined to 2,342 persons or 0.03 percent of the national population.

 In support of the vast white population who did not want Indians to immigrate to Canada, the BC government quickly limited the rights and privileges of South Asians.
 In 1907, provincial disenfranchisement hit the South Asians, who were thus denied the federal vote and access to political office, jury duty, professions, public-service jobs, and labour on public works.
 The next year, the federal government put into force an immigration regulation that specified that migrants must travel to Canada through continuous journey from their country of origin.
 As there were no such system between India and Canada—which the Canadian government knew—the continuous-journey provision therefore prevented the endurance of South Asian immigration.
 Separating Indian men from their families, this ban would further stifle the growth of the Indo-Canadian community.
 Another federal law required new Indian immigrants to carry $200 in cash upon arrival in Canada, whereas European immigrants required only $25 (this fee did not apply to Chinese and Japanese, who were kept out by other measures).